Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Proof Sketch of Theorem

 In this subsection, we sketch the main idea to upper-bound the probability in Theorem~\ref{thm:no Condorcet winning}.
-Readers primarily interested in the main results may proceed directly to the next section.
-First, we demonstrate in Lemma \ref{lem: population assumption equivalent formula} that uniformly selecting a permutation, as stated in Assumption \ref{ass:population}, is equivalent to assigning uniform random scores to each response and ranking preferences accordingly. \begin{lemma} Under Assumption~\ref{ass:strict_preference}, suppose that there are $n$ responses.
-Then the following two preference generation schemes are the same: \begin{enumerate} \item Uniformly sample a permutation from $\mathcal{S}_n$ (as shown in Assumption \ref{ass:population}). \item Sample i.i.d. random variables $\{U_{i}\}_{i=1}^n\sim\mathcal{U}[0,1]$, then choose the preference via ranking these scores. \end{enumerate} \end{lemma} \begin{proof}[Proof of Lemma \ref{lem: population assumption equivalent formula}] By symmetry, for any permutation $\sigma\in\mathcal{S}_n$, we have
+First, we demonstrate in Lemma \ref{lem:luce-model-equivalent-formula} that selecting a permutation from the Luce model, as stated in Assumption \ref{ass:luce}, is equivalent to assigning exponentially-distributed scores to each response independently, and then ranking these scores accordingly.